mpoirier101/GT-001-Editor/README.md

 ## Basic Use

 1. Connect the GT-001 over USB.
+2. Start GTe editor.
-2. Select a patch from the User or Factory tabs.
+3. Select a patch from the User or Factory tabs.
-3. Edit parameters in the main panel.
+4. Edit parameters in the main panel.
-4. Click `WRITE` to save the current temporary patch to a User patch number and name.
+5. Click `WRITE` to save the current temporary patch to a User patch number and name.

 ## Repository Notes